TrustSource/ts-cpe-guesser/evaluation/report.md

 The CVEs in these databases contain, among other kinds of information,
 1. A natural language description of the vulnerability in question
-2. A list of [CPEs](https://en.wikipedia.org/wiki/Common_Platform_Enumeration)* which specify  the afflicted software configurations.
+2. A list of [CPEs](https://en.wikipedia.org/wiki/Common_Platform_Enumeration) which specify  the afflicted software configurations.

 TrustSource uses these CPEs to automatically assign vulnerabilities to software components.
 Unfortunately, this approach is not always viable.
-When a vulnerability has been registered just recently and is still under investigation, the list of CPEs usually follows the announcement within a few days, whereas a description is available right away.
+When a vulnerability has been registered just recently and is still under investigation, the list of CPEs usually follows the announcement after a few days, whereas a description is available right away.

 Hence, we considered training a language model (GPT-3) to extract the CPE fields `vendor`, `product`, `version` and version ranges like `versionStartIncluding` from the natural language descriptions of new CVEs to be as quick as possible about warning our customers when a component they use might be subjected to a vulnerability.
-Quicker than the time needed to create official CPE assignments for the CVE in question.

 ## Approach

 ### Data